GoodNightIsabelle/Discover-Data-Quality-With-RIOLU-A-Replication-Package/ablation_study/readme.md

 - __No Pattern Selection__.
 In this variant, we remove the ```pattern selection```  process and accept all the generated patterns.

 ## Our Findings
-We gathered the p/r/f1 score of each variation in the following table.
+We gathered the precision(P)/recall(R)/f1 score(F1) of each variation in the following table.
 To ensure stability, the results were averaged across 5 independent runs, aligning with the settings in Sec IV-B.

 ![ablation_study](../images/ablation_study.png)